bd-j/prospector/README.md

-* Forward model many aspects of spectroscopic data analysis and calibration, including spectrophotometric calibration, sky emission (coming soon), and wavelength solution (coming soon), thus properly incorporating uncertainties in these components in the final  parameter uncertainties.
+* Forward model many aspects of spectroscopic data analysis and calibration, including spectrophotometric calibration, sky emission (coming soon), and wavelength solution, thus properly incorporating uncertainties in these components in the final  parameter uncertainties.

 Installation